 Base Salary.
-In determining base salaries, our Compensation Committee considers the executive officer's qualifications and experience, the executive officer's responsibilities, the executive officer's past performance, the executive officer's goals and objectives and salary levels for comparable positions.
+In determining base salaries, our Compensation Committee considers the executive officer's qualifications and experience, the executive officer's responsibilities, the executive officer's past performance, the executive officer's goals and objectives and salary levels for comparable positions as provided in the Verisight report described above.
 Our Compensation Committee typically establishes base salaries for the new fiscal year for our executive officers at its regular meeting in August of each year where it reviews the prior fiscal years' results, which new base salaries are effective as of September 1.

-The base salaries for the named executive officers were originally set by their respective employment agreements and were initially determined by evaluating the responsibilities of the position, the experience of the individual and the salaries for comparable positions in the competitive marketplace based upon the report prepared for our Compensation Committee by Verisight in May 2012.
-From this May 2012 report, our Compensation Committee established the base salaries for fiscal 2013.
-For subsequent fiscal years (i.e., fiscal 2014 and fiscal 2015), our Compensation Committee applied an inflation factor of 2.5% for each of fiscal 2014 and fiscal 2015 to the base salary range in that May 2012 report for executives with similar positions, and then further applying any additional adjustment, up or down, based upon the Compensation Committee's discretionary analysis of each officer's individual performance and achievement over the prior fiscal year.
+The base salaries for the named executive officers were originally set by their respective employment agreements and were initially determined by evaluating the responsibilities of the position, the experience of the individual and the salaries for comparable positions in the competitive marketplace based upon the report prepared for our Compensation Committee by Verisight in May 2015.
+From this May 2015 report, our Compensation Committee established the base salaries for fiscal 2016.
+For subsequent fiscal years (i.e., for fiscal 2017 until the next

+Verisight report is obtained in a future year), our Compensation Committee applied an inflation factor of 3.0% to the base salary range in that May 2015 report for executives with similar positions, and then further applied any additional adjustment, up or down, based upon the Compensation Committee's discretionary analysis of each officer's individual performance and achievement over the prior fiscal year.

 Each executive officer's employment agreement contains an evergreen renewal feature that automatically extends the agreement for an additional year each June 30, unless advance notice is provided.
 The base salary, as provided in the employment agreement, may not be decreased from the prior year's level without the consent of the executive officer, but can be increased in the discretion of the Compensation Committee.
 In general, we have historically set the base salaries at or slightly below the median level derived from the Verisight report for similar positions or levels, as adjusted for inflation since the date of the last Verisight report and taking into account a discretionary analysis of each officer's individual performance and achievement over the prior fiscal year.
-In determining salary adjustments for executive officers, our Compensation Committee considers various factors, including the individual's performance and contribution, our performance and the pay level for similar positions, with respect to our Chief Executive Officer and Chief Financial Officer, and the top other three most highly compensated executive officers, with respect to the other three most highly compensated named executive officers, as reflected in the Verisight report.
-Our Compensation Committee, where appropriate, also considers nonfinancial or individual performance measures such as improvements in product quality, manufacturing efficiency gains and the enhancement of relations with our customers and employees.
+In determining salary adjustments for executive officers, our Compensation Committee considers various factors, including the individual's performance and the pay level for similar positions, with respect to our Chief Executive Officer and Chief Financial Officer, and the top other three most highly compensated executive officers, with respect to the other three most highly compensated named executive officers, as reflected in the Verisight report.
+Our Compensation Committee, where appropriate, also considers non-financial or individual performance measures such as improvements in product quality, manufacturing efficiency gains and the enhancement of relations with our customers and employees.
 Our Compensation Committee exercises discretion in increasing the base salaries of our executive officers from the prior fiscal year within the guidelines discussed above.

 As noted above, we do not provide any standard annual raises in the base salaries of our executive officers.
-Instead, our Compensation Committee periodically reviews the base salaries of our executive officers based on the individual and company-wide performance criteria described above and, with respect to fiscal 2013, by reference to the data analysis provided by the Verisight May 2012 report and then applying a 2.5% upward inflation adjustment for each of fiscal 2014 and fiscal 2015 subsequent to the base salary range from that report for executives with similar positions and then further applying any additional adjustment, up or down, based upon our Compensation Committee's discretionary analysis of each officer's individual performance and achievement over the preceding fiscal year.
-Consistent with the foregoing methodology, for fiscal 2015, our named executive officers were paid the following base salaries:
+Instead, our Compensation Committee periodically reviews the base salaries of our executive officers based on the individual and company-wide performance criteria described above and, with respect to fiscal 2016, by reference to the data analysis provided by the Verisight May 2015 report for executives with similar positions.
+Consistent with the foregoing methodology, for fiscal 2016, our named executive officers were paid the following base salaries: